kymatio/kymatio/README.md

 At the time of alpha release, the two available backends are PyTorch (`torch`) and scikit-cuda (`skcuda`) for 1D scattering and 2D scattering, and PyTorch only for 3D scattering.

 PyTorch is the default backend in 1D, 2D, and 3D scattering.
 Yet, for applications of the 2D scattering transform to large images (e.g. ImageNet, of size 224x224), we recommend the scikit-cuda backend, which is substantially faster than PyTorch.

-To install the scikit-cuda dependency, run
+### GPU acceleration

+To run Kymatio on a graphics processing unit (GPU), you should install the CUDA library and install the scikit-cuda dependency by running the following pip command:

 ```
 pip install -r requirements_optional_cuda.txt